Header

 The policy applies to anyone who is on campus, including vendors, alumni and visitors.

-How will the new policy be enforced?
+How is the policy enforced?

 The success of this policy depends on the thoughtfulness, consideration and cooperation of tobacco users and non-users.
 Discipline policies applicable to students, faculty and staff may be invoked, if necessary, to secure compliance with this policy.